- Context of Alaska’s recycling difficulties

 The Alaska trash and recycling problems

 Now what happens with the packages, recyclables and trash from the stuff that was transported to Alaska by what ever way?
 In Alaska, there are no facilities to recycle.
 Hauling the recyclables back to the Lower 48 is expensive.
 Landfills are a problem because of permafrost.
-The frequent inversions make burning the trash an instant air pollution problem.
+The frequent temperature inversions make burning the trash an instant air pollution problem.

 The Fairbanks air contains comparatively high concentrations of metals in winter as old transition oil is used to heat shops.
 Don’t even start thinking about what happens with old cooking oil!